xPand4B/BKR-Verleih/README.md

 # How To Start
 0. Read __'CHANGE-LOG'__ if you already have a version of this project
-1. Check your Configuration Settings /
+1. Check your Configuration Settings
     * ./config.php
-2. Drag this Project inside your webserver directory (hosted OR local)
+2. Drag this Project inside your webserver directory (hosted __OR__ local)
 3. Open Project inside your browser
 4. Select your database-type
 5. Create your first Employee/Admin User